Two women sexually assaulted trans woman in North Carolina bathroom, police say

 News outlets report 38-year-old Amber Harrell and 31-year-old Jessica Fowler are charged with second-degree kidnapping and sexual battery.

-The woman told Raleigh police she was inside the bar’s bathroom in December when Harrell and Fowler started verbally abusing her, exposed themselves and started touching her.
+The woman told Raleigh police she was inside the women's bathroom at Milk Bar in December when Harrell and Fowler started verbally abusing her, exposed themselves and started touching her.

 The woman says Harrell and Fowler continued to assault her outside the bathroom and ignored her and the bartender’s orders to stop.